-Individual retirement accounts, familiarly known as IRAs, are basically savings plans with lots of restrictions.
+Individual retirement accounts (IRAs) are basically savings plans with a number of restrictions.
 The main advantage of an IRA is that you can defer paying taxes on the earnings and growth of your savings until you actually withdraw the money.
 The main disadvantage is that tax law imposes penalties if you have to withdraw any of the funds before you reach age 59 1/2.

-There are several different types of IRAs and each has its own tax implications and eligibility requirements.
+There are several different types of IRAs.
+Each has its own tax implications and eligibility requirements.

-- When you withdraw the money, the distribution from the IRA is included in your taxable income.
-It is taxed as ordinary income.
-You're effectively paying taxes later on money you earn today, thanks to that tax deduction for your contributions.
-Many retirees find themselves in lower tax brackets than they were subject to when they were working and earning, so you might end up paying less of a tax rate on that money.
+When you withdraw the money, the distribution from the IRA is included in your taxable income.
+It's taxed as ordinary income—effectively paying taxes later on the money you earn today.
+Many retirees find themselves in lower tax brackets than they were subject to when they were working and earning, so you might end up paying less of a tax rate on distributions from an IRA.

-- You must begin withdrawing money from a traditional IRA beginning in the year you reach age 70 1/2.
-You must take at least the required minimum distribution or "RMD" each year or you'll be hit with an excise tax of 50 percent of the RMD amount that you did not pay regular income tax on because you didn't withdraw the money.
+You must begin withdrawing money from a traditional IRA April 1 of the year after you turn 72.
+You must take at least the required minimum distribution (RMD) each year.
+Otherwise, you'll be taxed 50% of the RMD amount that was not distributed.

-- There are some restrictions as to who can take a deduction for traditional IRA contributions.
-If you or your spouse are also covered by a retirement plan at work, your deduction may be limited or you might not be able to deduct any of your contribution at all.
+There are some restrictions on who can take a deduction for traditional IRA contributions.
+If you or your spouse are also covered by a retirement plan at work, your deduction may be limited, or you might not be able to deduct any of your contribution at all.

-A nondeductible IRA is a traditional IRA but the contributions aren't tax-deductible because they are made with after-tax dollars.
-The advantage to this option is the savings will still grow tax-deferred until such time as you begin to take distributions, and the principal portion of those distributions are tax-free in retirement because you already paid taxes on the invested money at the time you earned it.
-The growth portion is taxed as ordinary income.
+A nondeductible IRA is a traditional IRA, but the contributions aren't tax-deductible because they are made with after-tax dollars.
+The advantage to this option is the savings will still grow tax-deferred until you begin to take distributions.
+The principal portion of those distributions is tax-free in retirement because you already paid taxes on the invested money when you earned it—it is the growth portion that is taxed as ordinary income.

 People usually opt for a nondeductible IRA when they find themselves in a very specific financial situation, including all of the following:

-- They're covered by a retirement plan through their employer, and
+- They're covered by a retirement plan through their employer.

-- Their incomes are too high to be eligible to deduct their traditional IRA contributions, and
+- Their incomes are too high to be eligible to deduct their traditional IRA contributions.

-- They aren't eligible to fund a Roth IRA, and
+- They aren't eligible to fund a Roth IRA.

 - They want to contribute extra savings towards retirement in a tax-deferred account.

 A Roth IRA provides potentially tax-free savings and distributions.
-Unlike a traditional IRA, you don't get a deduction for your contributions at the time you make them.
+Unlike a traditional IRA, you don't get a deduction for your contributions when you make them.
 This makes these accounts similar to nondeductible IRAs, but there are significant differences in how the distributions are taxed.

-- You don't have to pay income tax on the earnings and growth of the savings inside a Roth IRA
+- No income tax on the earnings and growth of the savings inside a Roth IRA.

-- Distributions from a Roth IRA are completely tax-free provided that you meet certain conditions.
+- Distributions from a Roth IRA are tax-free if you meet certain conditions.

-- You can contribute to a Roth IRA even if you're covered by a retirement plan at work
+- You can have a Roth IRA even if you're covered by a retirement plan at work.

 Savings Incentive Match Plans for Employees